2.5L

 Full apartment interior, large heritage wall, commercial residential project.

-Enter your floor area to see how many litres — and the most efficient pack mix — you’ll need for 1 coat.
+Enter your area to see how much material — and the most efficient pack mix — you’ll need for 1 coat.

 Full Declaration